Did you know staffing agencies employ 16 million employees annually?

-The success of the clients (employers and job seekers alike) keeps these agencies in the business.
-Therefore, they work hard to help employees develop skills and certifications necessary to qualify for the job befitting their unique skill set.
+The clients’ success (employers and job seekers alike) keeps these agencies in business.
+Therefore, they work hard to help employees develop the skills and certifications necessary to qualify for the job befitting their unique skill set.
 Further, the most efficient agencies will play the role of an agent, representing the best interests of their professionals and the end client alike.

-6: They work with entry level and administrative candidates only
+They work with entry-level and administrative candidates only

 That might have been true two decades ago, but today’s specialty firms, including IT staffing agencies, actively identify, recruit, and place candidates at every level, including C-suite.
 A well-rounded firm is capable of placing candidates in all sorts of industries and job tiers without issue.

 There is always a chance that a promising job seeker will not be the right cultural fit for your organization.
-This is a natural effect of the business of dealing in people.
-Rest assured, agencies only hire skilled, experienced and talented candidates who fit the employer’s job description.
+This is a natural effect of the business of dealing with people.
+Rest assured, agencies only hire skilled, experienced, talented candidates who fit the employer’s job description.

 Staffing companies take seriously their commitment to carefully evaluate a prospective talent pool, perform background checks and interview each candidate before forwarding their resumes to a hiring manager.

 Not true!
-Contract-to-hire is not only allowed, but it’s also encouraged.
-In many organizations, a candidate must complete a defined number of hours before his or her employer will comfortably consent to a full-time hire.
+Contract-to-hire is not only allowed but it’s also encouraged.
+In many organizations, a candidate must complete a defined number of hours before their employer will comfortably consent to a full-time hire.
 A competent staffing agency prides itself on delivering talent that is ultimately converted to full-time equivalent status.

 Staffing agencies are not miracle workers.
 While they can quickly and competently identify potential talent befitting a job description, the reality of interpersonal dynamics might yield an altogether different result in actual practice.
 In other words, they do their due diligence, and their success ratios are significantly higher than most internal recruiting departments, but it’s not possible to ensure the perfect fit in every single case.